AlexsLemonade/refinebio/README.md

 ./run_postgres.sh
 ```

-Then, to initalize the database, run:
+Then, to initialize the database, run:

 ```bash
 ./common/install_db_docker.sh